soujanya957/soujanya957/README.md

 - 🌱 I’m currently learning **Frontend and Backend Web programming as well as Machine Learning using Python**

-- 👨‍💻 All of my projects are available at [Scroll down](Scroll down)

 - 📫 How to reach me **soujanya8736@gmail.com**

 - ⚡ Fun fact: **The word "Code" isn't a palindrome :)**